Twilio to Dominate CPaaS in 2019

 The first thing I looked for when researching Twilio for 2019 was their roadmap.
 What features and functionality are they planning to introduce over the next quarter, year etc?
 Access to Twilio’s product roadmap is seemingly private – please correct me if I’m wrong in the comments.
 However, a press release from June points to partners having early access to the Twilio roadmap.

-“New Technology Early Access Program – Early access to Twilio’s product roadmap gives partners the opportunity to be the first certified providers of Twilio’s contact center application platform, Flex, as well as future innovations from Twilio”.
+“New Technology Early Access Program – Early access to Twilio’s product roadmap gives partners the opportunity to be the first certified providers of Twilio’s contact centre application platform, Flex, as well as future innovations from Twilio”.

 This is a great exclusive benefit for existing customers but this didn’t help me.
 And it was a little odd to give access to existing customers and exclude potential customers that might be researching the product.

 Digging a little further, the only material publicly available relating to Twilio and roadmap was a blog series on “Taking control of your contact centre roadmap”.
-This is what makes Twilio stand out from the competition.
-I reached out to Niall Carter, Enterprise Account Executive at RingCentral, who has often commented on cloud roadmaps.
-He said,

 There is little benefit of explaining potential plans for a product when you have the power to react so quickly and implement almost whatever changes you need to remain competitive.
 Twilio as mastered this.
 Their blogs talk about doing more with APIs and adding to your contact centre as and when any functionality appears – rather than presenting what they’re developing.
 This would be a little archaic for a platform used by millions of developers around the world.